kjosib/kjosib.github.io/ThisIsTheWay/not_invented_here.md

 # Not Invented Here

-** A tale of long-lived software**
+**A tale of long-lived software**

 Banks are (in)famous for keeping bleeping-old software running.
 Mine has kept COBOL running on mainframes and minicomputers continuously from the 1960s through the present day, with no end in sight.
 And nobody is writing any new systems from scratch in COBOL. *And that is OK.*

 You see, those old COBOL systems work.
 Every so often someone asks for some or another minor adjustment, and of course there was the Y2K kerfuffle a few years back (was it 20 already?
-My how the time flies!) but for the most part those bits don't rot.
+My how the time does fly!) but for the most part those bits don't rot.

 As it happens, COBOL programmers come in two flavors.